RyotaUshio/obsidian-math-in-callout/README.md

 ### Math in Blockquotes

 In Live Preview, the vanilla Obsidian misunderstands a ">" symbol at the beginning of a line in a blockquote or a callout as an inequality sign ("greater than") in multi-line math blocks, while Reading View properly recognizes them.
 This plugin makes them consistent with Reading View.

-This feature also can be toggled in the plugin setting tab.

 #### Example